ibm-cloud-docs/cephaas/host_view.md

 |--------------------|-------------|
 | Activity tracking  | Click to open the IBM Cloud activity tracking page where you can view the status of the generated events. |
 | Delete             | Remove the mapping between the volume and host. |
-{: caption="Actions menu options on Host details page." caption-side="bottom"}
+{: caption="Actions menu options on the Host details page." caption-side="bottom"}

 ## Viewing Hosts from the CLI